-A contract between an employer and an employee is a legally binding agreement.
+A contract is a legally binding agreement.
 This could be a 'contract of employment' or a 'contract of service'.

 An employment contract can be agreed: